 Raw Materials Commodity Prices: Our primary raw materials are high-grade zinc, brass, nickel silver, aluminum, steel and plastic resins.
 These materials are generally available from a number of suppliers, but we have chosen to concentrate our sourcing with one primary vendor for each commodity or purchased component.
 We believe our sources of raw materials are reliable and adequate for our needs.
-However, the development of future sourcing issues related to using existing or alternative raw materials and the global availability of these materials as well as significant fluctuations in the market prices of these materials may have an adverse effect on our financial results if the increased raw materials, we now attempt to quote quarterly material price adjustments for changes in our zinc costs in our negotiations with our customers.
-Our success in obtaining these quarterly price adjustments in their contracts.
+However, the development of future sourcing issues related to using existing or alternative raw materials and the global availability of these materials as well as significant fluctuations in the market prices of these materials may have an adverse effect on our financial results if the increased raw material costs cannot be recovered from our customers.
+Given the significant financial impact on us relating to changes in the cost of our primary raw materials, we now attempt to quote quarterly material price adjustments for changes in our zinc costs in our negotiations with our customers.
+Our success in obtaining these quarterly price adjustments in our customer contracts is dependent on separate negotiations with each customer.
+It is not a standard practice for our customers to include such price adjustments in their contracts.
 We have been successful in obtaining quarterly price adjustments in some of our customer contracts.
 However, we have not been successful in obtaining the adjustments with all of our customers.